hoangduytran/blender-manual/manual/extensions/command_line_arguments.rst

                                             [--directory DIRECTORY]
                                             [--url URL] [--cache BOOLEAN]
                                             [--no-prefs]
-                                            id
+                                            ID

 Add a new local or remote repository.

 positional arguments:
-  :id:                    The repository identifier.
+  :ID:                    The repository identifier.

 options:
   -h, --help            show this help message and exit